 Step #2: Choose Your Objective

-Prior to Facebook recently optimizing the Traffic objective to include Messenger chatbot campaigns, I would’ve advised against it…
+We prefer using the ‘Traffic’ objective.
+(But before Facebook optimized the Traffic objective to include Messenger chatbot campaigns, we would’ve advised against it…)

 That’s because you’re keeping users on their platform, not redirecting them to your own landing page where Facebook loses advertising opportunities.